 Some kiddos enjoy walking on the train, which can break up the trip and reset that boredom sensor.

-Amtrak has a webpage of activities you can print out for the little ones.
+Amtrak has a webpage with activities you can print out for the little ones.
 Crayons or colored pencils work great for adults and kids.
-Also, a few freight railroads have activities if you want a railroad theme.
+A few freight railroads also have activities if you want a railroad theme.

 I have found a few; if you know more, let me know!